Laws // Lois

 PART VIII — GENERAL

 Article 1.
-If there is inconsistency or conflict between this Constitution of Aquria-Catopolis and any law, this Constitution of Aquria-Catopolis prevail.
+If there is inconsistency or conflict between this Constitution of Aquria-Catopolis and any law, this Constitution of Aquria-Catopolis prevails.

 Article 2.
 A French, Spanish and Aqurian version of this Constitution of Aquria-Catopolis shall be prepared by the Government of Aquria-Catopolis.